 You can download a meditation app such as Headspace to help you, work with a meditation partner or just give it a go, and see how it helps you.

-4. Just breathe through the stress
+4. Breathe through the stress

 A powerful way to stay centered and to counteract the physical effects of anxiety and stress at work is to focus on your breathing.

-If your breathing becomes shallow and chest-centered, then breathing deeply or “belly breathing’ can help by lowering cortisol and signalling to your nervous system to rest.
+When you’re feeling stressed and your breathing becomes shallow and chest-centered, then breathing deeply or “belly breathing’ can help by lowering cortisol and signalling to your nervous system to rest.